Support at Home

 New classifications

-Support at Home will have eight funding classifications for ongoing services.
-These will replace the existing four Home Care Package levels.
+Support at Home has eight funding classifications for ongoing services.

 The indicative budget amounts are outlined below.